Hohhot: Expressways

 An expressway built in 1997 (then known as the Hubao Expressway) links Hohhot with Baotou.
 In recent years this expressway has been expanded eastwards to Jining and Zhangjiakou, and on to Beijing as part of the G6 Beijing–Lhasa Expressway (Jingzang Expressway).
 The city is on the route of China National Highway 110, which runs from Yinchuan to Beijing.
 China National Highway 209 begins in Hohhot and carries traffic southbound towards southern China, with its terminus in Guangxi.
 Hohhot is connected to its northern counties by the Huwu Highway, which was completed in 2006.
 Previously, travel to the northern counties had required lengthy navigation through mountainous terrain.

 Long-distance buses connect Hohhot to outlying counties, the cities of Baotou, Wuhai, and Ordos, and other areas in Inner Mongolia.

-Public transport & Roadways
+Public transport and roadways

 Hohhot's major north–south thoroughfares are called roads (Lu) and its east–west thoroughfares are called streets (Jie).
 The largest elevated interchange is near the site of the city's Drum Tower (Gulou), after which it is named.
 Several major streets are named after Inner Mongolian leagues and cities; among these, Hulun Buir, Jurim (now Tongliao), Ulaanhad (Now Chifeng), Xilin Gol, and Xing'an run north–south, while Bayannur, Hailar, Ulaanqab, and Erdos run east–west.

 The city's public transit system is composed of nearly one hundred bus routes and a large fleet of taxicabs, which are normally green or blue.
 Bus fare is 1 yuan; taxi fares begin at 8 yuan.